aburambadkar/90DaysOfDevOps/2026/day-44/day-44-secrets-artifacts.md

 Why use actions/upload-artifact?

 Imagine you are compiling a Java application or building a Docker image.
 The runner does the hard work, but you need the final .jar or log file on your local machine or a production server.
 This action "rescues" the file before the runner is deleted.

+Task 6 Observations:

+If you use actions/cache@v4 before installing dependencies, it creates a cache folder which contains your requirements files.
+So nect time when you run the pipeline again, it uses this folder which is stored on githubs storage to install the dependencies.